 I said it to my nine year old son, Joey, this past weekend while learning to cast dry flies on a small tributary.
 “Keep the casting stroke tight and don’t think about casting the whole rod, buddy.
 Just cast the rod tip.
 It happens with your wrist.
 Cast from the wrist to the rod tip.”

 I had delivered a similar message to my son five other ways, upon countless snags in the greedy tree branches.
 And while he’d tried to understand the concept (he truly soaks up and processes good advice), Joey just hadn’t gotten it yet.
 And at the conclusion of our first two hours I admired his determination to learn while I empathized with his frustration.

 Then after a good bank sit and a shared sandwich, we were back at it.
 Joey and I poked through the narrow valley, climbing over in-stream, mossy rocks with one shared fly rod.
-We alternated good pockets; I accepted the more difficult casting challenges, and I handed the rod to Joey when the canopy of branches granted us extra space.
+We alternated good pockets.
+I accepted the more difficult casting challenges and then handed the rod to Joey when the canopy of branches granted us extra space.

 But even then, his errant casts found tree parts and streamside rocks too often.
 And somewhere in my ongoing dialogue for instruction, I said it:

 “Cast from the wrist to the rod tip.”